ITRS-Group/system-addons-plugins-op5-check_vmware_api/README.md

 * Specified in the plugin help text as "^all", meaning that the sub command are omitted

 ## Prerequisites
-'VMware vSphere SDK for Perl', available at https://code.vmware.com/web/sdk/65/vsphere-perl
+'VMware vSphere SDK for Perl', available at https://code.vmware.com/web/sdk/65/vsphere-perl (requires a free account that you sign up for at the same page)

 ## Installation
 This is how to install the plugin on CentOS with VMware vSphere SDK for Perl